 In addition to making Paleo Naan, you can also make Paleo Crepes.
 Cook them on slightly lower heat and don’t use as much batter.
 Fill the crepe with something sweet, like my apple butter, and take a bite of awesomeness.

 Oh and guess what else you can make with this Paleo Naan recipe… Paleo Samosas!
 Yes, seriously.
+And Apple Turnovers!
 Oh, you can also make Paleo Empanadas (they are absolutely fantastic).
 And these Savory Indian Pancakes!

 Can’t eat nuts?
 I’ve developed a nut-free recipe: Paleo Roti.

 - ½ cup Tapioca Flour

 - 1 cup Organic Coconut Milk, canned and full fat

 - Mix all the ingredients together.

 - Heat a Nonstick Pan over medium heat and pour batter to desired thickness (see notes below).